luomus/bird-identification/README.md

 - Run the script with `python main_report.py --dir <subfolder>`
 - Optional parameters:
   - `--thr`: Detection threshold as a decimal number between 0<>1, default 0.5
-  - `--padding`: Padding in seconds for example audio files.
-Default 1.
+  - `--padding`: Padding in seconds for example audio files, default 1.
-  - `--examples`: Number of example audio files to pick for each species.
-Minimum 5, default 5.
+  - `--examples`: Number of example audio files to pick for each species, minimum 5, default 5.

 ## Todo